Professional Golf Tour of India: History

 In October 2006 a group of leading Indian golfers including Jyoti Randhawa and Gaurav Ghei announced that they were setting up a new tour.
 This followed a dispute between the Professional Golfers Association of India and Tiger Sports Marketing, the organisers of the PGA of India Tour.
 The BBC reported that it was not clear whether this tour would simply take the place of the existing tour, or whether rival tours might develop.
 In the event, the new tour, the Professional Golf Tour of India, took over as India's sole domestic professional tour, though Tiger Sports Marketing remained involved in other aspects of Indian golf.

 The PGTI's schedule expanded rapidly in its first few seasons.
 In 2010 there were twenty-five events on the main schedule, including two co-sanctioned with the Asian Tour and one co-sanctioned with the European Tour, plus seven events on the Feeder Tour, which debuted that year.
 In 2011 the tour co-sanctioned an event with the European Tour's developmental circuit, the Challenge Tour, for the first time.

 In December 2022, it was announced by the European Tour that the Professional Golf Tour of India had entered into a partnership with them and the PGA Tour.
 As part of the partnership, the leading player on the PGTI Order of Merit was given status onto the European Tour for the following season.

+In February 2026, it was announced that the tour had signed a title sponsorship agreement with DP World, being renamed as the DP World Professional Golf Tour of India.